haydenwong7bm/ClasswizDisplayExt/README.md

 ## How to Use

-Font is in 4 parts: X Display、X Math、CW Display 与 CW Math。X version is Serif, and CW versio is sans-serif。Display version is used for normal text, provided in OTF, TTF and WOFF2 format; Math version is powered by OpenType MATH table, and is used for math expression input, only OTF format is provided.
+The font is in 4 parts: X Display, X Math, CW Display and CW Math.
+X version is serif, and CW version is sans-serif.
+Display version is used for normal text, provided in OTF, TTF and WOFF2 format; Math version is powered by OpenType MATH table, and is used for math expression input, only OTF format is provided.

 All version of font releases can be downloaded in the [release page](https://github.com/haydenwong7bm/ClasswizDisplayExt/releases).